-CHAMPS has partnered with the Rocky Mountain Public Health Training Center (RMPHTC) and ECHO Colorado to develop and launch interactive ECHO Learning Communities to address quality improvement initiatives important to Region VIII Community Health Centers.
+CHAMPS has partnered with the Rocky Mountain Public Health Training Center (RMPHTC) to develop and launch interactive Learning Communities to address clinical quality improvement initiatives important to Region VIII Community Health Centers.

-Please click or scroll down to learn more about and register for upcoming live CHAMPS ECHO Learning Communities:
+Please click or scroll down to learn more about these CHAMPS/RMPHTC Learning Communities:

 ECHO Learning Communities are not like a regular webinar series.
 Participants will need a computer with a webcam to log onto a live video conference meeting platform where they will see, hear, and interact with content experts and other participants in the learning community.